-Cost to participating employees: SAR 4.58 to SAR 5.00 per share.
+Cost to participating employees: SAR 4.23 to SAR 5.00 per share.

-37. Employee stock options - continued
+37. Employee stock option shares - continued

-The stock options outstanding as of December 31, 2014 and 2013 have a weighted average contractual life of between one and four years.

-The stock options are granted only under a service condition with no market condition.
+The stock option shares outstanding as of December 31, 2015 and 2014 have a weighted average contractual life of between one and four years.
+The stock option shares are granted only under a service condition with no market linked condition.